Tibbits Opera House

-The Tibbits Opera House is a historic performance venue on South Hatchett Street in downtown Coldwater, Michigan.
+The Tibbits Opera House is a historic performance venue on South Hanchett Street in downtown Coldwater, Michigan.
 Built in 1882, it is the second-oldest theatre in Michigan.
 It was listed on the National Register of Historic Places in 2019.

 Building the theatre

 Because Coldwater was on the main railway between Detroit and Chicago, news traveled from cities where entertainment and cultural activities were already well established.
 As an area with plenty of lakes and forested parks, Coldwater also attracted city folk as a resort destination.
 In 1882, when the theatre was built, Coldwater was a day's trip from either Detroit or Chicago, which resulted in Coldwater's becoming a natural stopping point for visitors and theatre performers traveling the byway.
 Accordingly, Coldwater residents developed a strong interest in art, culture, and literature.

 Barton S. Tibbits, the mayor of Coldwater at the time, accepted a challenge to build an opera house in Coldwater.
-Art Gallery owner H.C.
+Art gallery owner H.C.
 Lewis first proposed that he and Tibbits fund and build an opera house in response to pressure from local newspapers.
 Each man raised $8,000 for the venture, but Lewis soon backed down.
 Tibbits forged ahead alone, saying he would "build an opera house if it 'bust' my factory", referring to his cigar business in town.

 Tibbits was described by Dennis Vanes, who later owned the opera house, as "the greatest 'pusher' in Michigan" adding that "Mr. Tibbits was a hustler by nature, broad minded and liberal and always ready to help the needy and suffering.
 He was outspoken in his sentiments and sometimes gave offense where none was intended."

 Barton was the son of Allen Tibbits, one of Coldwater's founders.
 After returning to Coldwater after the Civil War to start his tobacco and cigar business, Tibbits found himself involved in a variety of local projects and buildings "including the skating rink, cart factory, and oil stove industry.
 He even purchased a number of steamboats to navigate the local lakes."
 According to Tibbits himself, the opera house was one of the costliest projects of his career.
 He stated, "I attribute to this enterprise the Opera House my downfall, and the sacrifice of a business, which had I been selfish, would today have made me a millionaire."
 Indeed, the venture broke Tibbits financially by the end of his life.